A path integral formula of quantum gravity emergent from entangled local structures: Emergent Hamiltonian of gravity from GFT

 Acting with this projection operator on a state \eqref{GFTstate}, a new term provided by $\langle \lambda_x|\lambda_y\rangle \langle \lambda_y|\lambda_x\rangle=|\langle \lambda_y|\lambda_x\rangle|^2$ is introduced as a multiplier in the functional.
 A term encoding the connectivity between two vertices then emerges.
 We will investigate the meaning of such terms in the path-integral part \eqref{SecEvo}.

 Some remarks are necessary to clarify how the couplings are assigned.
 The ultra-local DOF $\chi^i_x$ defined on $x$ correspond to a local measurement of a field, which can be identified with a vector gauge field composed by a set of scalar fields.
-The coupling $\lambda_x$ includes the information of the correlations between $x$ and all the other vertices, and hence introduces propagators for the quantum fields.
+The coupling $\lambda_x$ includes the information of the correlations between $x$ and all the other vertices.
+It thus enables to introduce propagators of quantum fields, once projection operators have been defined.
 The connectivity between the vertices realizes causality among vertices, deciding if the propagator vanishes.
 While we expect the aforementioned objects, corresponding to the local values, the correlations and causality relations, to form a well-defined quantum field, it is not our purpose to analyse these structure here.
 We will rather focus on a model of gravity emerging from the local scalar field.

 Using the relational clock, we then describe the dynamics of a single vertex.
 We note anyway that there is no physical meaning for the vertices $x$, since these are already symmetrized.
-We will provide the dynamics of an entire GFT entanglement graph (EG)-state via path-integral in Sec.\eqref{SecEvo}.
-As discussed in \cite{Wilson-Ewing:2018mrp}, coupled scalar fields play the role of relational clocks.
+We will provide the dynamics of an entire GFT entanglement graph (EG) state via path-integral in Sec.~\eqref{SecEvo}.
+As discussed in \cite{Wilson-Ewing:2018mrp}, coupled scalar fields may play a role of relational clocks.
 We can then resort to the same strategy, and regard our coupling value $\lambda_x$ as a relational clock that also encodes entanglement.
 The functional on the vertex $x$ becomes $\Phi(\mathbf{g}_x,\lambda_x)$.
-Following \cite{Wilson-Ewing:2018mrp}, the coupling scalar field in a GFT action should satisfy translation and reflection symmetry.
+Following \cite{Wilson-Ewing:2018mrp}, the coupling of the scalar field in a GFT action should satisfy translation and reflection symmetry.
 The kernel $K$ in the GFT kinetic term \eqref{GFTKterm} must be then invariant under the transformation $\lambda\rightarrow \lambda+\epsilon$ and $\lambda\rightarrow -\lambda$.
 Nonetheless, since our couplings are constructed out of more fundamental (frame-)DOFs $\chi^i$, and $\chi_x^i$ and $\chi^i_y$ correspond to the same direction in the frame, it happens that the symmetries $\chi^i_x\rightarrow -\chi^i_x$ and $\chi^i_y \rightarrow -\chi^i_y$ hold simultaneously and hence leave the sign of $\lambda$ unchanged.
 As a result, the only symmetry that should be satisfied by $\lambda$ is the translational symmetry, and the kernel should be recast as $K(\delta \lambda)$.

 In light of previous considerations, the action we consider then reads, for a single vertex,

 where $\delta\lambda=\lambda'_x-\lambda_x$.
 As was mentioned above, we regard the coupling value $\lambda$ as a relational clock \cite{Wilson-Ewing:2018mrp, Gielen:2020fgi}, with respect to which the Hamiltonian is recovered.
 Since this coupling value includes non-local values, constructed by the product of the frame fields at different sites, it can be used to encode the information about the entanglement between different sites.